 Think about whether you have the right vacuum cleaner.
 While all types will remove dirt, some may tear or loosen your area rug’s fibers, depending on the area rug material.
 Do you prefer an area rug that is machine-washable or one that has to be dry cleaned?
 How often does it need to be cleaned?
 How stain-resistant do you need your area rug to be?
 Answer these questions before you decide on what type of area rug to purchase.

 Need help choosing the perfect rug for your living room?
-Visit Direct Carpet Unlimited in San Marcos, CA. Our flooring experts are ready to help you bring your design goals to life!
+Visit Direct Carpet Unlimited in Oceanside, CA. Our flooring experts are ready to help you bring your design goals to life!